Climate Action

 We hold ourselves accountable by measuring emissions annually and working with experts to report our progress using the latest leading methodologies for data collection and analysis, notably the GHG Protocol.

 We have an internal, enterprise-level climate tracking system that uses millions of data points to model emissions from our sourcing, restaurants and operations.
 The system is also a way to share actionable data and benchmarking insights with key internal audiences to inform strategy development.
-We follow tailored approaches to calculate emissions in various categories, including:
+We follow tailored approaches to calculate emissions in various categories.

 Our climate plans and targets are informed by internal and external data sets that are potentially incomplete and continue to evolve over time.
 This includes Company growth predictions and emissions footprint measurements for various operational activities and geographies.
 We will continue to evolve the systems we use through annual reviews of data quality and completeness, climate accounting methodology and the latest external scientific insights and benchmarking capabilities.
 Therefore, we expect that, going forward, our baseline and annual progress figures may adjust accordingly.
+See our latest Purpose & Impact Report for updates on our progress.

 Collaborating to Drive Change